-Each year ACR’s Government Affairs Committee decides which issues they will take to the Hill on behalf of the ACR/ARHP membership.
-The ACR is active on these issues in a variety of ways including: supporting legislation, joining coalitions, writing letters and lobbying Congress.
+Each year ACR’s Government Affairs Committee decides which issues they will take to the Hill on behalf of the ACR/ARP membership.
+The ACR is active on these issues in a variety of ways including: supporting legislation, joining coalitions, writing letters, and lobbying Congress.

 Medical Research Improves the Health of Millions of Americans

 Cuts to the national medical research budget deny hope to millions of patients and families struggling with rheumatic diseases.
 The U.S. leads the world in development of medical therapies, but budget cuts will dramatically slow down or halt progress.

 Examples of federally funded projects directly benefiting patients and families suffering from rheumatic diseases: